waldronlab/config/README.md

 ```

 The possible arguments to the `copyCONFIG.sh` script are the
 name of the files in the repository.

+* See the utils repository for other helper scripts